anshulrvce/car-inventory/README.md

 # car-inventory
 inventory management for cars
+This application provides a rest apis to manager car invetory by adding, updating, getting and deleting a car information from inventory.

 ## Running the application using docker
 1. Install docker for mac or desktop on your machine